EccentricTeal/splinelib_cpp/README.md

 # splinelib for C++
 C++ library for dealing with Spline curve.
-This library is assumed that which is compiled by catkin(ROS).
+This library is ROS package.
+It required to be compiled by catkin(ROS).

 # Depends
 * Catkin